StanislavBratchikov/Automatization-pipeline/README.md

 |![bad_example.bmp](./Papers%20and%20refs/bad_example.bmp?raw=true "flowDensity perfomance sneak peak")|
 |:--:|
 |*Example of bad gating of CD8, CD4 using flowDensity and lab's FCSs*|
-## Current updates and challanges

-__Updates__
-- [x] Modified logical transformation for clearer use
-- [x] CSV report on identified cells frequencies added for further analysis
-- [x] Loop added to perform whole fcs folder analysis

-__Challenges__
-- [ ] The smaller population the harder it is to gate it
-- [ ] Unable to sort files with 1e7 cells and more (not enough cache)
-- [ ] Algorithm fails to stably identify populations in random fcs file

 ```
 ## Contributing